-A. In the hearing and disposition of felony eases properly before a circuit court having criminal jurisdiction of such offenses if committed by an adult, the court, after giving the juvenile the right to a trial by jury on the issue of guilt or innocence and upon a finding of guilty, In any case in which a juvenile is indicted and the matter is to be tried in the circuit court, the offense for which he is indicted and all ancillary charges shall be tried in the same manner as provided for the trial of adults, except as otherwise provided with regard to sentencing.
+A. In the hearing and disposition of felony eases properly before a circuit court having criminal jurisdiction of such offenses if committed by an adult, the court, after giving the juvenile the right to a trial by jury on the issue of guilt or innocence and upon a finding of guilty, In any case in which a juvenile is indicted, the offense for which he is indicted and all ancillary charges shall be tried in the same manner as provided for the trial of adults, except as otherwise provided with regard to sentencing.
 Upon a finding of guilty of any charge other than capital murder, the court shall fix the sentence without the intervention of a jury.

-If a juvenile is convicted of a violent juvenile felony, the sentence for that offense and for all ancillary charges shall be fixed in the same manner as provided for adults, but the sentence may be suspended conditioned upon successful completion of the terms and conditions imposed upon a disposition as a delinquency case in a district court.
+If a juvenile is convicted of a violent juvenile felony, the sentence for that offense and for all ancillary crimes shall be fixed in the same manner as provided for adults, but the sentence may be suspended conditioned upon successful completion of such terms and conditions as may be imposed upon disposition of a delinquency case in a family court.
 If the juvenile is convicted of any other felony, the court may sentence or commit the juvenile offender in accordance with the criminal laws of this Commonwealth or may in its discretion deal with the juvenile in the manner prescribed in this law chapter for the hearing and disposition of cases in the family court, including, but not limited to, commitment under § 16.1-285.1.
 If the juvenile is not convicted of a felony but is convicted of a misdemeanor, the court shall deal with the juvenile in the manner prescribed by law for the disposition of a delinquent case in the juvenile court.

-B. If the circuit court decides to deal with the juvenile in the same manner as a case in the family court and places the ehild juvenile on probation, the ehild juvenile may be supervised by a juvenile probation officer of the family court.
+B. If the circuit court decides to deal with the juvenile in the same manner as a case in the family court and places the child juvenile on probation, the child juvenile may be supervised by a juvenile probation officer of the family court.